kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 covers one oversized-register success path; it does not prove all ioctl inputs or model unrelated ARM64 architectural effects.
 The MTE protocol diagnostic establishes a hazardous source-level ordering; a runtime reproducer and upstream maintainer review are still required to close the kernel finding.
+The IRQ-routing result covers direct accesses to one retained `counted_by` field in one bounded scenario.
+Its zero real-source finding rejects the tested candidate;
+it is not a proof that `irqchip.c` or KVM IRQ routing is bug-free.